ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/dynamic-tables/dyn-query-language.md

 - `rows_read`: Number of rows read.
 - `read_time`: Synchronous read time.
 - `wait_on_ready_event_time`: Reader data waiting time.
 - `async_time`: Total waiting time.
-If it is very different from wait_on_ready_event_time, this means that it is waiting for the CPU to allocate time in the fair-share scheduler.
+If it is very different from wait_on_ready_event_time, this means that it is waiting for the CPU to allocate time in the fair_share scheduler.

 ### The explain-query command { #explain_query }
 The explain rows command can be used to debug a query.
 The command outputs the result in a structured form.